 Our third camp of the summer was “Camp Bob” which is a strange name I know, when I tell people that where we went they usually end up with a look of confusion on their face.
 Then I mention that it’s because the lake that the camp is on is called “Roberts Lake” and everything is right with the world again.

 Camp Bob is a smaller camp and it’s considered “rustic” because it has outhouses and cabin-like tents instead of cabins.
 At first, I didn’t realise that the tents they used were anything more than a tent we would bring ourselves, but they were much better than that.
 These tents were set up on wooden platforms.
 They were built with thick aluminium poles which were strengthened using hybrid polymers – a silicone or mastic product range.
-Which is why the tents last through the entire summer!
+This is why the tents last through the entire summer!
 If we ever do go camping on our own, we might just have to look for tents that are as sturdy and easy to assemble as the ones at Camp Bob.
 Having heard rave reviews about rei tents which are apparently robust and also tend to come in various sizes, I might just have to delve in deep and research a bit more about them!

 In any case, Roberts Lake is beautiful, deep and clean and almost entirely private.

 It was a full camp of about 50 or so kids and there were a number of things that struck me.
 The tent leaders were mature and incredibly intentional in their discussions with the kids and deeply capable.
 They also had an incredible culture of encouragement, each day an encouragement partner was drawn from a bucket that you would leave a note for.
 The staff was also very intentional about laying hands on me as a speaker when the week started.
 It was a deeply rich environment, which was probably helped by the size of the camp itself.

 Speaking throughout the week was fantastic, every morning the tent leaders would share encouraging moments from their discussions and events from the previous day,